decentdao/decent-contracts/docs/MultisigFreezeGuard.md

 It is important to note that this implementation is different than that in the Gnosis Safe contract.
-This implementation does not use the nonce, as this is not part of the Guard contract checkTransaction interface.
+This implementation does not use the nonce, as this is not part of the Guard contract `checkTransaction` interface.

-This implementation also omits the EIP-712 related values, since these hashes are not being signed by users
+This implementation also omits the EIP-712 related values, since these hashes are not being signed by users.

 #### Parameters